-Top 10 Activities & Attractions
+Top 10 Savannah Activities & Attractions

-This historic cemetery’s magnificent beauty has beckoned writers, artists, poets, photographers and filmmakers for more than 150 years.
+This historic cemetery is open now in Savannah and it’s magnificent beauty has beckoned writers, artists, poets, photographers and filmmakers for more than 150 years.
 It became famous when it was featured in the 1994 novel Midnight in the Garden of Good and Evil by John Berendt.
 A visit here is one that will treat you to extraordinary natural beauty and the opportunity to see the final resting place of many prominent and well-known Georgians.
 Among the buried here are award-winning singer and songwriter Johnny Mercer and Georgia’s first governor Edward Telfair.
 There are several monuments and areas designated for different groups of people including the American Legion Field, the Order of Railroad Conductors site, the Holocaust Memorial and the veterans of the Spanish American War of 1898.
 When you visit, stop in at the Visitors Center for their special guide to the cemetery, which will help you find all the important spots on the property.

 Climb onboard the Georgia Queen Riverboat for an afternoon or evening of sightseeing from the scenic Savannah River.
 The boat is a replica of a 19th century riverboat with several decks and perfect views for everyone.
 The decks are spacious so the kids can walk around and see everything – including the famous Waving Girl statue.
 Tours are about an hour and are a relaxing way to enjoy the river views, learning about the city’s history and the balmy breezes.
 Other tours offer dinner cruises and snacks, soft drinks and bar drinks.
 If you take the Old Town Trolley Tour, you can get off at River Street and take the cruise from there.